What Happens to Your Mortgage if Your Home Insurance Is Canceled?

 Bundle Policies

-Consider bundling your homeowners insurance with other policies, such as auto insurance, to qualify for discounts and demonstrate your loyalty to the insurer.
+Consider bundling your homeowners insurance with other policies, such as auto insurance, to qualify for discounts and demonstrate loyalty to the insurer.

 7. 7